newrelic/go-agent/GUIDE.md

 * [transaction.go](api/transaction.go)
 * [More info on Transactions](https://docs.newrelic.com/docs/apm/applications-menu/monitoring/transactions-page)

 Transactions time requests and background tasks.
-Transaction should only be used in a single goroutine and a new transaction must be started when a new goroutine is spawned.
+Each transaction should only be used in a single goroutine.
+Start a new transaction when you spawn a new goroutine.

-Transactions may be created directly using the application's `StartTransaction` method.
+The simplest way to create transactions is to use `Application.StartTransaction` and `Transaction.End`.

 ```go
 txn := app.StartTransaction("transactionName", responseWriter, request)